jlphillipsphd/mdsctk/README.md

     $ make

 2.2 Setup environment (bash example follows...)
-    $ export MDSCTK_HOME=path to MDSCTK
-    $ export PATH=${PATH}:${MDSCTK_HOME}
+    $ source MDSCTK.bash

-All binaries should now be built.
-You will need to set the environment variable MDSCTK_HOME to the main source directory.
+You will need to set the environment variable MDSCTK_HOME to the main source directory manually if you are not using bash.
 You might also consider putting the source directory in your PATH for ease of use.
 Setting MDSCTK_HOME is NECESSARY for some scripts/programs, but having the source directory in your PATH is optional.

 There are a lot of uni/linux configurations out there, and I am not familiar with all of them.
 If you experience problems, more than